amir-kazemi/aidovecl/README.md

 This will generate the required figures and save them as PDF files in `figs/fig1` and `figs/fig2`, respectively.

 ## An Overview of the Package:
-- `detec.py`: Detects vehicles and creates seed images.
+- `detect.py`: Detects vehicles and creates seed images.
 - `outpaint.py`: Outpaints the seed images.
 - `backdrop.py`: Generates background images.
 - `utils.py`: Provides utilities for the above files.

-For use cases, refer to 'fig1.py' and 'fig2.py'.
+For use cases, refer to `figs/fig1.py` and `figs/fig1.py`.

-## Downloading and Extracting Dataset for Vehicle Classification and Localization
+## Downloading Datasets for Vehicle Classification and Localization

 Download the dataset from the following source: [AIDOVECL Dataset](https://huggingface.co/datasets/amir-kazemi/aidovecl/tree/main).